Jump to section:

 Model-based agents excel in environments where complete information is never available.
 By maintaining internal state representations, these systems can make informed decisions even when sensors provide incomplete data.

 Practical example: A warehouse robot navigating between shelving units cannot see around corners or through obstacles.
 Its internal map allows it to remember that loading dock #3 exists behind the current row of shelves and plan accordingly, even though the dock isn't currently visible.
-This capability enables the robot to operate efficiently in the inherently partially observable environment of a busy warehouse.

 Adapting to Environmental Changes